microstream-one/microstream-cdi-extension/README.md

 private CacheManager cacheManager;
 ```

+## Eclipse MicroProfile Configuration

+The integration allows to receive all information from the Eclipse MicroProfile Config instead of either a programmatic
+configuration or a single file.
+Thus, you can overwrite any properties

 ## Microstream

 MicroStream Data-Store is a native Java object graph storage engine.
 From a technical point of view it serves one purpose only: